ajoyscorpion/fitness_tracker_caseStudy_2/README.md

 ### Guiding questions
 #### • Where is your data located?

-The data is stored on Kaggle as a dataset named [tripdata_2020](https://www.kaggle.com/datasets/raymondmutyaba/divvytripdata).
+The data is stored on Kaggle as a dataset named [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit).

 #### • How is the data organized?

-The data consists of 7 csv files.
-The files for the months April to October.
+The data consists of 18 csv files.
+Used only three of them namely dailyActivity_merged.csv, sleepDay_merged.csv, weightLogInfo_merged.csv .

 #### • How did you verify the data’s integrity?